ERoydev/markovski_repo/README.md

 - Modern UI built with Angular and styled using Tailwind CSS.
 - Integration with MockAPI for data management.
 - Responsive design for various screen sizes.
-- [Add more features specific to your application].

 ## Tech Stack
 - **Angular**: Framework for building the front-end of the application.